econia-labs/emojicoin-dot-fun/doc/doc-site/docs/resources/faq.md

 <!-- markdownlint-disable MD013 -->

-**Q: If an Emojicoin market is already launched, can I launch a second one of the same Emoji?**
+**Q: If an emojicoin market is already launched, can I launch a second one of the same Emoji?**

 <!-- markdownlint-enable MD013 -->